 38. Belgium Industrial Revolution

-39. Belgians recovered after WWII
+39. Belgians Recovered After WWII

-Particularly, the growth of the chemical and oil sectors gave fresh wealth to the hitherto underappreciated area.
+Remarkably, the growth of the chemical and oil sectors gave fresh wealth to the hitherto underappreciated area.
 The Flanders cities of Ghent and Antwerp gained the most from this boom, but the Oil Crisis of the 1970s brought about a severe downturn.

 However, once it was over, Flanders’ economy grew more, whereas Wallonia’s economy tanked.
 Today, Flanders serves as Belgium’s economic hub.

-40. Belgium traffic bottlenecks
+40. Belgium Traffic Bottlenecks

 Statistics show that the average commuter may be detained in traffic for 64 to 65 hours a year.